Lyttelton Railway Tunnel

 Contractor: Holmes & Co, Melbourne

-This place has been registered by Heritage New Zealand as a Category 1 historic place (Register no.7172):
+This place has been recognised by Heritage New Zealand as a Category 1 historic place (List no.7172):

-Moorhouse Railway Tunnel: Heritage New Zealand Register information (www.heritage.org.nz).
+Moorhouse Railway Tunnel: New Zealand Heritage List/Rarangi Korero information (www.heritage.org.nz).

 IPENZ “Engineering to 1990” project